zengbocheng/accelerate_parallel/README.md

 mkdir checkpoints figs logs
 ```

-5.run the shell script to train and watch log file.
+5.run the shell script to train in each machine, and watch log file in the main machine.
 ```shell script
 nohup sh run.sh &
 tail -f logs/out1.log